 Winners Announced Today in The Wall Street Journal

-The Journal and Winning Workplaces began accepting nominations last fall, receiving 406 applicants, which were pared down to 35 finalists.
-A national panel of small business experts chosen by the Journal and Winning Workplaces judged the finalists based on specific metrics and qualitative assessments of their success in creating workplaces that nurture, challenge and reward employees.
+The Journal and Winning Workplaces began soliciting nominations last fall, receiving 850 recommendations.
+The nominees were asked to fill out full-length applications – of which 437 were completed – and the batch was culled to 35 finalists.
+A national panel of small-business experts was chosen by The Wall Street Journal and Winning Workplaces to judge the finalists.
+The workplace winners were selected based on both metrics and qualitative assessment of their success in creating workplaces that nurture, challenge and reward employees.

 The 2008 Top Small Workplace winners include the following: